Strike - looking for Australia's earliest workers' film

 Following the completion of outdoor filming, final editing took place at the Australian Film Company’s North Sydney studio.
 On 17 January it was announced that production would be delayed a few days due to the fact that nitrate film could not be procured until 20 January in order to produce the projection print from the negative.
 This is perhaps evidence of the high demand for local product and the frenetic pace of feature film making in Australia during the boom period of 1911-12.
 The delay meant that Strike was not completed and ready for distribution until the beginning of March, which was nevertheless a relatively quick turn around.

 With filming completed by the end of January, through February it was edited and made ready for release.
-The first notice of a screening appeared on Sunday, 10 March 1912, within the Sydney Truth:
+The first notice of a screening appeared on Sunday, 10 March 1912, within the Sydney Truth newspaper as follows:

 The King's Theatre, cnr.
 George and Harris Streets, [Sydney]....
 Note - On Tuesday afternoon next, at 3 p.m., the Australian Film Company's latest production, entitled "STRIKE," will be shown at this Theatre in addition to the above program.